wso2/docs-security/en/docs/trust/wso2-public-cloud-data-protection-faq.md

 * **Asgardeo**
   * Asgardeo organization administrator profiles and associated data would be stored in Asgardeo US deployment.
   * Asgardeo end-user profiles and associated data would be stored in the region where the deployment is provisioned (US or EU).
+  * For detailed information please refer to [Data residency in Asgardeo](https://wso2.com/asgardeo/docs/references/data-residency-in-asgardeo/).

 * **Choreo**
-  * Choreo uses Asgardeo as its default identity provider.
+  * Choreo US deployment will use Asgardeo US deployment as its default identity provider.
 Therefore, both user profiles and associated data would be stored in Asgardeo US deployment by default.
-  * If a subscriber wants to store their end user data in Asgardeo EU deployment, they would have to first provision a Asgardeo tenant in EU region and then connect it with the Choreo which would ensure that the end user data would be stored in EU region.
+    * If a Choreo US subscriber wants to store their end user data in Asgardeo EU deployment, they would have to first provision a Asgardeo tenant in EU region and then connect it with the Choreo which would ensure that the end user data would be stored in EU region.
+  * Choreo EU deployment will use Asgardeo EU deployment as its default identity provider.
+Therefore, both user profiles and associated data would be stored in Asgardeo EU deployment by default.

   * If a subscriber wants to use their existing external IDP, the administrator and end-user profiles and associated data will remain within that external IDP.
-  * Choreo's control plane stores specific component data in the same region where the control plane would resides at (US or EU).
+  * Choreo's control plane stores specific component data in the same region where the control plane would resides at (US - Azure or EU - AWS).
   * Choreo applications and associated data would reside in the region where the data plane would reside.
-    * Choreo cloud data plane - US - Azure
+    * Choreo CDP - US - Azure
-    * Choreo cloud data plane - EU - Azure
+    * Choreo CDP - EU - Azure
-    * Choreo cloud data plane - EU - AWS
+    * Choreo CDP - EU - AWS
-    * Choreo private data plane - subscriber's preferred data center region (AWS, Azure, GCP, OnPrem)
+    * Choreo PDP - subscriber's preferred data center region (AWS, Azure, GCP, OnPrem)
 * WSO2 public cloud's billing and support portals are hosted in the US.

 ### Can subscribers govern where their data is hosted?